catalyst/moodle-tool_mfa/README.md

 This one is different because it is NOT a Moodle authentication plugin.
 It leverages new API's that Catalyst specifically implemented in Moodle Core to enable plugins to *augment* the login process instead of replacing it.
 This means that this MFA plugin can be added on top of any other authentication plugin resulting in a much cleaner architecture, and it means you can compose a solution that does everything you need instead of compromising by swapping out the entire login flow.

-See this tracker and the new dev docs for more info:
+See this tracker and the dev docs for more info:

 https://tracker.moodle.org/browse/MDL-66173

 https://docs.moodle.org/dev/Login_callbacks

-That other major difference is that we support multiple authentication factor *types* in this plugin, eg IP Range, Email, TOPT and in future others such as SMS or hardware tokens or anything else as sub-plugins.
+The other major difference is that we support multiple authentication factor **types** as sub plugins, eg IP Range, Email, TOPT and in future others such as SMS or hardware tokens or anything else as new sub-plugins.
+They can be flexible configured so that different combinations of factors are considered enough.

 ## Branches